Spectral gaps for a Metropolis-Hastings algorithm in infinite dimensions: Main results

 \subsection{Preliminaries}

-In this section we review Lyapunov functions, Wasserstein distances, $d$-small sets and $d$-contracting Markov kernels in order to state a weak Harris theorem which has been recently proved by Hairer et al. \citet{weakHarris}.
+In this section we review Lyapunov functions, Wasserstein distances, $d$-small sets and $d$-contracting Markov kernels in order to state the weak Harris theorem of \citet{weakHarris}.
 By weakening the notion of small sets, this theorem gives a sufficient condition for exponential convergence in a Wasserstein distance.
 Moreover, we explain how this implies an $L^{2}$-spectral gap.

-\subsubsection{Weak Harris Theorem}
+\subsubsection{Weak Harris theorem}